elegos/website/content/post/2018/10/04/switch-to-another-programming-language.md

 an awesome core rewriting, allowing for blazing fast performances.
 I know and I'm aware of the PHP pros and cons.
-Generally speaking everyone that want to jump into another boat should have this clear in mind: no programming language is perfect, but most of the times it's up to the developer to show the most weaknesses.
+Generally speaking everyone that want to jump into another boat should have this clear in mind: no programming language is perfect, and is the developer who always shows the most weaknesses.

 That said, I started feeling unconfortable with the code written by myself and my collegues, something that I totally ignored when I first read about in online blogs